ULHPC/resif/docs/Command-line-interface.md

     pip install resif

-You can now start use the command, see below for more information.
+You can now start using the command, see below for more information.

 #### Without root permissions